AtharvaBeesen/planmaster/README.md

 ## PlanMaster
-please see planmaster-pitch for details about our product
+please see planmaster-pitch.pdf for details about our product